An evolutionary advantage of cooperation: Discussion

+\seclabel{discussion} Our model assumes nothing more than that evolutionary processes are multiplicative and noisy.
+In this context, the evolutionary advantage of cooperation arises from the nonlinear dependence of growth rates on temporal fluctuations.
+By reducing the amplitude of fluctuations, pooling and sharing increase the time-average growth rate of cooperating entities.
+This paints a picture of cooperation driven by self-interest, not altruism, with cooperators outgrowing similar non-cooperators.

+Where our model describes well the growth of things in nature, it predicts that cooperation will be prevalent.
+As an attractor for many processes whose relative changes are independent random variables, we expect the model to resemble many real examples of self-reproduction.

+In reality, many effects contribute to the formation of cooperative structure.
+Members of large cooperatives can coordinate their actions to develop emergent functions, such as the ability to swim towards nutrients.
+Cells in multicellular organisms differentiate and specialize in particular tasks.
+Human cooperation works analogously, with firms and individuals becoming proficient in different roles.

+By finding a cooperative benefit under minimal assumptions, our analysis may shed light on cases of cooperation without such effects.
+In particular, it may explain the transition from single cells to bicellular organisms, too small and simple to benefit from new function or specialization.

+Classical treatments of cooperation are predicated on the existence of a net fitness gain in a donor-recipient interaction.
+A universal mechanism by which this benefit arises would strengthen their theoretical foundations.
+In our model of noisy self-reproduction, we identify the increase in time-average growth rate achieved through cooperation as this net fitness gain.
+This is consistent with the concept of geometric mean fitness in the biological literature.
-The impact of risk reduction on time-average growth suggests that risk management has a rarely recognised significance.
-Fluctuation reduction (\ie good risk management) does not merely reduce the likelihood of disaster or the size of up and down swings but also it improves the time-average performance of the structure whose risks are being managed.
-In a financial context the value of a portfolio whose risks are well managed will not just display smaller fluctuations, but will grow faster in time.
-Similarly, a well-diversified economy will grow faster in the long run than a poorly diversified economy.

-How significant or insignificant the effects of fluctuation-reduction are depends on the specific setup, but it is tantalising to see that the simple universal setting of multiplicative growth generates structure, \ie large units of cooperation.
+The impact of risk reduction on long-time growth suggests that risk management has a rarely recognized significance.
+Fluctuation reduction, or good risk management, does not merely reduce the likelihood of disaster or the size of up and down swings.
+It also improves the long-time performance of the structure whose risks are being managed.
+While the effect of reducing fluctuations depends on the specific setup, it is tantalizing to see that the simple and universal setting of multiplicative growth favors structure in the form of large cooperative units.

-We have explored here momentous consequences of the difference between $g_{\ave{}}$ and $g_t$.
-A property as mathematically simple and important to our understanding of structure, especially observed in economic systems, should be discussed on page 1 of any textbook on economics, ecology, evolutionary biology.
-For historical reasons this is not the case.
-The first formal treatments of randomness were motivated by gambling problems -- in 1654 Fermat and Pascal asked how to split the pot in a fair manner for an unfinished game and invented the expectation value \cite{Devlin2008}.
-From this grew utility theory with Daniel Bernoulli's treatment of the St. Petersburg gamble in 1738 \cite{Bernoulli1738}, which forms the basis of all of modern formal economics, including finance and macroeconomics, according to Cochrane \cite{Cochrane2001}.
-An unbroken conceptual line can be drawn from 17th and 18th century probability theory to modern economics.